 click on any image to read excerpts and reviews, or to order

 Peggy's ted talk

 Why do girls feel empowered to engage in sexual activity but not to enjoy it?
-Peggy discusses the ways pleasure is largely missing from young women’s sexual encounters and calls on us to close the "orgasm gap" by talking candidly with them from an early age about sex, bodies, intimacy and joy.
+In her viral TED Talk, Peggy discusses the ways pleasure is largely missing from young women’s sexual encounters and calls on us to close the "orgasm gap" by talking candidly with them from an early age about sex, bodies, intimacy and joy.